Ahmmh/project/README.md

 # CurrenSee
-use provider package
+The provider package state management solution that helps manage and propagate changes to the app state.
+It's a convenient way to share data across app efficiently

-use qr package
+regular e-commerce app setting

-use firebase packages
+use firebase for authentication

 ## features